 I Don’t Write My Poems

-Written by: Mark Peterson
+by Mark Peterson

 If I ‘try’ to write poetry, in all honesty, I can’t keep up with Junior High schoolers.
 Rather, I lie down and meditate.

 First I relax every muscle in my body, starting with my toes and ending at my scalp.
 I find that I store most of my tension in my face.

 Next, I clear my mind and express a desire to the universe, void, cosmic muffin or whatever, to sense poetry.
 I might ask for a single idea, yet I don’t really ask.
 It’s more an expression of the belief that words will come.
 I wait until they do.